evuraan/MythicalMythTV/maestro/README.md

 ## Connectivity to `maestro`

-It is essential that the Roku device is able to connect to your `maestroBaseURL`:
+It is essential that the Roku device is able to connect to your `maestroBaseURL`.

+Ensure that you supply the same value to `maestro` using the `-maestroBaseURL` argument.

 You will get prompted for input if this value is not set before: